-We specifically want to call out the effort HL go to protect you from fraud and scams.
-HL has a strong set of internal measures to protect you, including a dedicated fraud strategy and a review team to assess pension transfers that HL believe could be at risk of fraud.
-HL leads on several industry initiatives such as an Asset-Management Anti-Fraud Forum and by chairing the TISA Financial Crime Working Group and participates in others, including having a representative on the Board of the Pension Scams Industry Group.
+We specifically want to call out the effort HL goes to protect you from fraud and scams.
+HL has a strong set of internal measures to protect you including a dedicated fraud strategy.
+HL participates in several industry initiatives such as the Investment Association's Brand Cloning Working Group and Financial Crime Committee.